- ISL Interpreted

 25–25 March 2021

 Each year outstanding young musicians with disabilities from around the world are selected to receive the The John F. Kennedy Center for the Performing Arts VSA International Young Soloists Award.
-We are honoured to be able to mark the end of three extraordinary weeks with a performance by such accomplished musicians.

 About Adrian Anantawan